 We recommend studying 1-2 hours at a time, three to five times a week, which will prepare you to take the exam after 2-3 months of studying.
 Of course, you will need to adjust the time based on your education, experience, and other time commitments.

 Candidates receive a "CIA Challenge Exam Study Guide for Qualified CAs / CPAs" and practice questions included within a customized CIA Learning System with their registration for the Challenge Exam, but this is not the normal materials that candidates use to pass the CIA Exams.
 Complete preparation materials will make your studies both more effective and more efficient.

 The HOCK CIA Challenge Exam materials cover the exam syllabus and are made up the three types of materials:

 - Video Lectures

 There is no expiration to your access to the materials that you purchase.
 Additionally, HOCK provides support to candidates who purchase 2 or 3 of the study tools.
-Contact HOCK to arrange purchasing your CIA Challenge Exam materials.
+You can purchase the HOCK CIA Challenge Exam materials here.